mozilla/version-control-tools/docs/hgmo/pushlog.rst

    The array may be empty.
 This can occur if changesets from this push are now hidden/obsolete.

+obsoletechangesets
+   (optional) An array of 40 character changeset SHA-1s of now obsolete changesets included in the push.

+   The DAG order relationship between ``changesets`` and ``obsoletechangesets`` is strictly speaking undefined.

+   This key is only present if the repository has obsolescence data and the push has changesets that are now obsolete.

 date
    Integer seconds since UNIX epoch that the push occurred.